The-OpenROAD-Project/ORAssistant/README.md

 The run checks out the PR's merge result, posts a `Secret CI` status on the PR head, and comments the evaluation output on the PR.
 The PR must be mergeable.

+Only one evaluation runs at a time for each target: a PR number, or the branch.
+A started evaluation always finishes.
+Only the newest run waits for it; GitHub cancels the evaluation of each older waiting run.

 ## Acknowledgements

 This work is completed as part of the Google Summer of Code 2024 project under the